andrerafaelf/MS3-project/README.md

 	- All users will be invited to join a community chat room to further engage with each other.
 (Discord channel)
 	- All users will be able to select favorite categories to ensure they view what posts interests them most, first.
 	- All users will be able to give back feedback directly to the developer.

-	- Posters will have notifications regarding community feedback on their posts.

 -   ### Design
     -   #### Colour Scheme
         -   The main colours used are Black, White and Grey.
     -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+        -   The Works Sans font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-    -   #### Imagery
-        -   Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.

 *   ### Wireframes

     -   Desktop Wireframe - [View](assets/wireframes/pcWF.png)